Website Migration Guide

 A crawler is an indispensable tool to use for site migration.
-WooRank has just released a site crawler for advanced analysis that helps you map out pages with issues and required actions across any site.
+WooRank has a site crawler for advanced analysis that helps you map out pages with issues and required actions across any site.

 Whether you are in the pre-migration or post-migration phase, the WooRank site crawler will help you.